Human rights in Thailand: Torture

-CCTV footage in Thai police station posted online appears to show the suspect being ordered to pay $60,000 to have charges dropped before he is suffocated to death with a plastic bag.
+CCTV footage in a Thai police station posted online appears to show the suspect being ordered to pay $60,000 to have charges dropped before he is suffocated to death with a plastic bag.

-The Constitution of Thailand prohibits acts of torture, but the Thai legal system has no definition of torture and torture is not recognized as an offence by Thailand's legal system.
+The Constitution of Thailand prohibits acts of torture, but the country's legal system does not define torture, and torture is not recognised as an offence by this system.

-In a report entitled, "Make Him Speak by Tomorrow": Torture and other Ill-Treatment in Thailand that was to have been formally released in Bangkok on 28 September 2016, Amnesty International accused the Thai police and military of 74 incidents of brutality.
-An Amnesty International press conference to unveil the report was halted by Thai authorities, who cited Thai labour laws prohibiting visiting foreigners from working in Thailand.
-The three foreign speakers were Rafendi Djamin, Amnesty International Director for Southeast Asia and the Pacific, Yubal Ginbar, a lawyer working for the rights group, and Laurent Meillan, acting Southeast Asia representative for the United Nations High Commission on Human Rights.
+In a report titled "Make Him Speak by Tomorrow": Torture and other Ill-Treatment in Thailand, which was planned for formal release in Bangkok on 28 September 2016, Amnesty International accused the Thai police and military of 74 incidents of brutality.
+An Amnesty press conference to unveil the report was halted by Thai authorities, who cited Thai labour laws prohibiting visiting foreigners from working in Thailand.
+The three foreign speakers were as follows: Rafendi Djamin, Amnesty's director for Southeast Asia and the Pacific; Yubal Ginbar, a lawyer working for Amnesty; and Laurent Meillan, acting Southeast Asia representative for OHCHR.
 The Thai government denied the torture allegations.
-The government spokesman, General Sansern Kaewkamnerd, emphasized that, "Our investigations into such allegations have shown no indication of torture, I have seen no indication of torture and the Thai people have seen no indication of torture,..."
-Jeremy Laurence, a representative of the Office of the United Nations High Commissioner for Human Rights (UNOHCHR), had been scheduled to speak at the press conference.
-"This incident is another striking illustration of a new pattern of harassment of human rights defenders documenting torture in Thailand," he said.
+The government's spokesman, General Sansern Kaewkamnerd, emphasised that "Our investigations into such allegations have shown no indication of torture, I have seen no indication of torture and the Thai people have seen no indication of torture..."
+Jeremy Laurence, a representative of OHCHR, had been scheduled to speak at the press conference.
+He said, "This incident is another striking illustration of a new pattern of harassment of human rights defenders documenting torture in Thailand".